rtraschke/Cowboy-Test/README.md

 $ open report.html
 ```

-The above is encapsulated in the `runtsung` make target.
+The above is encapsulated in the `run-tsung` make target.

 Possible pre-requisites
 ```shell